ooz/ooz.github.io/about.md

 * GitHub: [Terms of Service](https://help.github.com/articles/github-terms-of-service/), [Privacy Policy](https://help.github.com/articles/github-privacy-statement/)
 * Cloudflare: [Terms of Service](https://www.cloudflare.com/terms/), [Privacy Policy](https://www.cloudflare.com/security-policy/)

-If you want to give feedback or comment on one of my posts, feel free to [open a GitHub issue](https://github.com/ooz/blog/issues), [ping me on Twitter](https://twitter.com/oozgo) or write me an [email](mailto:oliverzeit@gmail.com) (policies of the respective services apply).
+If you want to give feedback or comment on one of my posts, feel free to [open a GitHub issue](https://github.com/ooz/blog/issues), [ping me on Twitter](https://twitter.com/oozgo) or write me an email (see above).
+Policies of the respective services apply).

 ## Disclaimer for External Links